who-blackbird/who-blackbird.github.io/contents/alignment.md

 ## Background {#background}

 **Coronaviruses** are enveloped positive-sense (+) single-stranded RNA viruses that infect a variety of mammalian and avian hosts.
-Among the several coronaviruses that are pathogenic to humans, most are associated with mild clinical symptoms, with the exception of severe acute respiratory syndrome (SARS) coronavirus (SARS-CoV), a Middle East respiratory syndrome (MERS) coronavirus (MERS-Cov), and the recently identified human-infecting coronavirus, provisionally named 2019 novel coronavirus (2019-nCoV).
+Among the several coronaviruses that are pathogenic to humans, most are associated with mild clinical symptoms, with the exception of severe acute respiratory syndrome (SARS) coronavirus (SARS-CoV), a Middle East respiratory syndrome (MERS) coronavirus (MERS-Cov), and the recently identified human-infecting coronavirus, provisionally named 2019 novel coronavirus (2019-nCoV, now Covid-19).

 In this practical we will be using data from **Human Coronavirus 229E (HCoV-229E)**, one of the first coronavirus strains being described, with a genome size of ~27,300nt.
 In HCov-229E-infected cells, a total of seven major viral RNAs are produced.
 In it's 5'-terminal region, the genome RNA contains two large ORFs, 1a and 1b, that encode the viral replicase polyproteins 1a and 1b. mRNAs 2, 4, 5, 6 and 7 are used to produce the S protein, accessory protein 4, E protein, M protein and N protein respectively.